 - Transportation systems.

-At the 2016 Summit in Warsaw, Allied leaders committed to continue enhancing national resilience to further develop their individual and NATO’s collective capacity to resist any form of armed attack.
+At the 2016 Summit in Warsaw, Allied leaders committed to continue enhancing national resilience to further develop their individual and NATO’s collective capacity to resist any form of armed attack, in accordance with Article 3 of the North Atlantic Treaty.
 Civil preparedness is central to Allies’ resilience and a critical enabler for Alliance collective defence.
 NATO can support Allies in assessing and, upon request, enhancing their civil preparedness.

-The Warsaw Summit laid the groundwork for the Alliance to bolster resilience, with the development of evaluation criteria in 2017 to support nations in conducting national resilience self-assessments, followed by a NATO assessment of the overall state of the Alliance’s civil preparedness in 2018.
-This identified areas for further work and NATO is supporting Allies by providing guidelines on how to increase the level of preparedness across the seven baseline requirements. .
+The Warsaw Summit laid the groundwork for the Alliance to bolster resilience, with the development of evaluation criteria in 2017 to support nations in conducting national resilience self-assessments, followed by a NATO assessment.
+Since 2018, NATO has been conducting assessments of the overall state of the Alliance’s resilience every two years.
+These assessments identified areas for further work and NATO is supporting Allies by providing guidelines on how to increase the level of preparedness across the seven baseline requirements.

-In 2020, in the context of the COVID-19 pandemic, NATO is taking necessary measures to ensure that any movement of military assets does not unwittingly contribute to the spread of the virus.
-For this reason, NATO is monitoring the movement situation closely and is working with Allies and partners accordingly.
+In 2020, in the context of the COVID-19 pandemic, NATO took necessary measures to ensure that its military activities do not unwittingly contribute to the spread of the virus.
 In this respect, and in learning lessons from the COVID-19 pandemic and other challenges such as emerging and disruptive technologies and climate change, NATO is seeking to strengthen the resilience of Allied societies.

-These civil assets are often highly vulnerable because they are designed to efficiently generate a return on investment as opposed to providing redundancy and resilience in times of crisis.
+These civilian assets are often highly vulnerable because they are designed to efficiently generate a return on investment as opposed to providing redundancy and resilience in times of crisis.
 As hybrid threats blur traditional approaches to crisis management, governmental authorities based on wartime emergency legislation can be rendered impractical or even obsolete.
-In today’s security environment, resilience to such challenges requires a full range of capabilities – military and civilian – and active cooperation across government and with the private sector.
+In today’s security environment, resilience to such challenges requires a full range of capabilities – military and civilian – and active cooperation across government, the private sector and with civil society.
+Enhancing resilience also requires continued engagement with partners and other international bodies, including the United Nations and European Union, as well as shared situational awareness.

 To train Allies’ responses to crisis situations, civil preparedness elements are being built into NATO’s military exercises at all levels, from strategic-level crisis management exercises, high-visibility exercises such as Trident Juncture 2018, and lower-level command-post and field exercises.